makerdao/mips/MIP82/MIP82.md

 ### MIP82c2: Verification Conditions for Collateral Onboarding

 **c2.1 Legal Structure and Governance Verification Requirements** At least one community member, with legal credentials, must, through a public forum post, validated by at least one Facilitator, provide a verification of the legal and governance structure appropriateness for holding a large amount of low-risk real-world asset collateral for Maker.
+This includes legal review of the loan agreement with Coinbase Custody International Limited, the custodial arrangements for the ETH/BTC collateral, and any other agreements.

 **c2.2 Lending Arrangement Key Terms Verification Requirements** The Strategic Finance Core Unit Facilitator must, through a public forum post, provide a Verification of the Lending Agreements Business Terms & Risks ensuring the appropriateness of this USDC allocation for Maker and its ALM strategy.